material-motion/material-motion/concepts/patterns.md

 **Events**: Actors can ask to receive the following events:

-- Gesture recognition.
+- Animation events.
-- Animation frames.
+- Gesture recognition events.

 **Activity**: An Actor is either active or dormant.
 An **active** Actor will generate change in response to input.
 Conversely, a **dormant** actor will not generate change in response to input.